-Most important issue of 2020: climate change or healthcare? | The Tylt

 Most important issue of 2020: climate change or healthcare?

 Climate change has long been a fringe issue during elections.
-As reported by Time, even climate leader Al Gore failed to center his campaign around the issue during the 2000 election.
-In the lead up to the 2016 election, Hillary Clinton and Donald Trump were not asked about the issue during any of their debates.
-Yet with numerous natural disasters caused by climate change, the Trump administration's consistent push to roll back climate regulations, and an energized activist movement, many believe climate change will become a defining issue during the 2020 election.
+As reported by Time, climate leader Al Gore completely skirted the subject during the 2000 election.
+And Hillary Clinton and Donald Trump were not asked about the issue during any of their debates.
+Yet with numerous natural disasters caused by climate change, the Trump administration's consistent push to rollback climate regulations, and an energized activist movement, many believe climate change will become a defining issue during the 2020 election.

 ...That’s where the activists come in.
 A group of young progressives has pushed their elected officials to prioritize climate change and endorse bold solutions.
 Most notably, the Sunrise Movement, an activist group led by young people, has hosted sit-ins in lawmakers offices and kept the issue in the media’s eye.
 “We’re pushing folks not just to pay lip service to the Green New Deal or use it as a sexy buzzword but to put some actual substance behind,” says Varshini Prakash, Sunrise’s executive director.
 The activists want to “ensure that the Green New Deal remains at the top of conversation.”

-According to RollCall, many young voters say candidates' plans to deal with climate change will guide their votes in the primaries.
+RollCall reports many young voters are saying candidates' plans to deal with climate change will guide their votes in the primaries.

 The 2020 elections are still many months away, but 17-year-old Michael Minsk is already following it closely as more candidates enter the race.
 Eager to vote for the first time next year, the high school junior is looking for a candidate promising bold action on climate change.